alamo-classes/2021FALL-GAME2338-TEAM-A/Test_Report.md

 #### Number of Defects

 The defects in the game are small and random.
 Should be looked into with automative testing and some time to fix it.
 Otherwise none of it is game breaking for the most part.
+I (William) found small ones, but Cody has more experience in Destiny 2.

 #### Requirements Status